 I linked to all the tools that I use for this recipe in the recipe card below.

 If you try this Mocha Coconut Macaroons recipe and like it, please rate the recipe and let us know in the comments below!
-Thank you!

 - 14 ounces sweetened coconut flakes